-Venture capital investment was called as the development capital in the beginning of the 19th century.
+Venture capital investment was called as the development capital.
 This was applicable to the people who were very rich or the families who had lot of wealth which could be used for investing.
 After the Second World War there was establishment of two firms named as American Research and Development Corporation (ARDC) & J.H.Whitney and Company.

 The phenomenon of venture capitalism entered India in the late 19th century that is around 1980’s.
 It began with the set up of Risk Capital Foundation by All India Financial Institutions.
 The venture capital industry was promoted by the government when it promoted venture capital during 1986 when it created a venture capital fund.
 The Indian venture capital industry is very young (just about 30 years) when compared to the venture capital industry in America and Europe.
 Till today it has nurtured thousands of business firms which are in different stages of business cycle.

 You may be wondering as to what is the need for a person to become a venture capitalist when he can earn money if he invests the same amount of money in his business, share market, in banks etc. There are many things which play a very important role in converting a person into a venture capitalist.